 - A typical birth results in multiple charges for things like the facility, professional services, and diagnostic tests for both you and your baby.
 You may receive separate bills for each charge. - You must enroll your newborn or newly adopted child within 60 days of the date of birth or date of adoption.
-This is not automatic. - Hospital stays for maternity care are: - o No less than 48 hours for a vaginal delivery; or - o No less than 96 hours following a cesarean section. - The attending provider will determine an appropriate discharge time in consultation with the mother. - Breast pumps, breastfeeding support, and screening for postpartum depression are covered.
+This is not automatic. - Hospital stays for maternity care are: - No less than 48 hours for a vaginal delivery; or - \circ $\,$ No less than 96 hours following a cesarean section. - The attending provider will determine an appropriate discharge time in consultation with the mother. - Breast pumps, breastfeeding support, and screening for postpartum depression are covered.
 Please call Premera HMO customer service for a list of approved providers.

 What is covered?
-What is the limit?
-What will I pay?
-In-network Out-of-network Professional care No limit Deductible, then 20% coinsurance Not covered Inpatient professional care No limit Deductible, then 20% coinsurance Not covered Inpatient hospital, birthing centers, and short-stay hospitals No limit Deductible, then 20% coinsurance Not covered
+What is the limit? \$ What will In-network I pay?
+Out-of-network Professional care No limit Deductible, then 30% coinsurance Not covered Inpatient professional care No limit Deductible, then 30% coinsurance Not covered Inpatient hospital, birthing centers, and short-stay hospitals No limit Deductible, then 30% coinsurance Not covered